What is Kubernetes?

 - Google Cloud delivers video and blog series from Sandeep Dinesh on how to get the most out of your Kubernetes environment.

 You can also find a lot of interesting articles on Kubernetes on Twitter.
-For this we advise you to use the account "learnK8s" that helps you get started on your Kubernetes journey through comprehensive online, in person or remote training.
+For this, we advise you to use the account "learnK8s" that helps you get started on your Kubernetes journey through comprehensive online, in person, or remote training.

 There are also many tutorials to follow to inform you about Kubernetes.
 We recommend you the Youtube Channel “Level Up”.
 You will find a series of tutorials to learn Kubernetes from a DevOps guru in order to master Kubernetes to deploy, manage, and scale robust, performant, and reliable containerized.

-Finally, our favourite books on Kubernetes.
+Finally, our favorite books on Kubernetes.

 By Marco Luksa